 A surface in $\CC_m$ might contain poles.
-The previous lemma does not work in this case.
-We need the following \begin{lem} Let $\CC$ be a connected component of a stratum in the moduli space of quadratic differentials.
+The previous lemma does not work if the marked point is a pole.
+We need the following:

+\begin{lem} Let $\CC$ be a connected component of a stratum in the moduli space of quadratic differentials.
 Let $S\in \CC$ and $P_1, P_2$ two poles.
 We assume that there exists a saddle connection between $P_1$ and $P_2$.
-Then $(S,P_1)$ and $(S,P_2)$ are in the same connected component of $\CC_m$. \end{lem} \begin{proof} In this case, the saddle connection $\gamma$ joining $P_1$ and $P_2$ is never simple.
+Then $(S,P_1)$ and $(S,P_2)$ are in the same connected component of $\CC_m$. \end{lem} \begin{proof} The saddle connection $\gamma$ joining $P_1$ and $P_2$ is never simple.
 Indeed, $P_1$ and $P_2$ are in the boundary of a cylinder whose waist curves are parallel to $\gamma$.
 One side of this cylinder consists of $\gamma$, the opposite side is a union of saddle connections that are necessary parallel to $\gamma$.
 So $\gamma$ cannot be simple.

 In this case, $(S,P_1)$ and $(S,P_2)$ can be joined by performing a suitable Dehn twist on the corresponding cylinder. \end{proof}